vuwnevska/test_task/stock_test_connector/README.rst

-This module adds a possibility to connect to external service to read product data and make proper adjustments in odoo inventory.
+This module allows connecting to an external service to read product data and make proper adjustments in odoo inventory.
-The addon requires OCA addon queue, can be loaded from https://github.com/OCA/queue
+The addon requires OCA addon queue, which can be loaded from https://github.com/OCA/queue

 Configuration